Google Cloud Logging

 - Distribution metrics accumulate numeric data from log entries matching a filter.

-- Cloud Logging Agent helps capture logs from GCE and AWS EC2 instances
+- Helps capture logs from GCE and AWS EC2 instances.

 - VM images for GCE and Amazon EC2 don’t include the Logging agent and must be installed explicitly.